matloff/qeML/README.md

       [,1]
 [1,] 31316
 ```

+On average, our predictions were off about about $31K.

 A much more powerful method of dimension reduction is FOCI (Feature
 Ordering by Conditional Independence).
 We have a wrapper.